-- Park in a safe area away from normal traffic. - Never park on a grade. - Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment.
+- Park in a safe area away from normal traffic. - Never park on a grade. - Never park in areas that block emergency routes, equipment, access to fire aisles, stairways, or fire equipment.

 Before leaving the operator's position:

 - 1. Bring truck to complete stop. - 2.
 Put the directional control lever in the NEUTRAL position. - 3.
 Lower the lift mechanism fully. - 4.
 Set the parking brake (applies automatically). - 5.
 Turn the key switch to the OFF position.